solomon-ACT/E-Filing-system/README.md

 -- Dump completed on 2022-05-11 15:22:05
 "

-after you creat this tables use Apache server or u can use Xampp to run the softwear
+after you create this tables use Apache server or u can use Xampp to run the softwear